- Home

 Just because it’s autumn, it doesn’t mean we should turn our backs on salads.
 With the right ingredients, an autumnal salad will go down a treat – and it’s the perfect meal if you’ve overindulged in pumpkin pie or maple and pecan tart!

-An autumn salad should be filling, wholesome, and packed with seasonal ingredients – and this butternut squash salad ticks all three boxes.
-Not only is it stuffed with seasonal staples like squash, cranberries, and pumpkin seeds, but it also contains quinoa, an ancient, highly nutritional grain that gives the salad a lovely nutty flavour.
+An autumn salad should be filling, wholesome, and packed with seasonal ingredients – and this butternut squash version ticks all three boxes.
+Not only is it stuffed with seasonal staples like squash, cranberries, and pumpkin seeds, but it also contains quinoa, a highly nutritious grain that gives the salad a lovely nutty flavour.

 If you love the idea of adding Brussels sprouts to your squash salad, check out the video below.